sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/ode/first_order_first_degree.md

 - The DE $Mdx + Ndy = 0$ is an exact DE **iff** $\frac{\partial M}{\partial y} = \frac{\partial N}{\partial x} \text{ from } (u_{xy} = u_{yx})$ (Note that this will only hold true if $u$ is continuous and its first order derivatives are as well continuous)
   This equality condition is not only necessary but also sufficient (proof omitted)
-- To obtaion GS either do
+- To obtain GS either do
   1.  $u = \int Mdx + k(y)$ and then using $u_y = N$ get an eqn in $\frac{dk}{dy}$ to solve for $k$.
   2.  $u = \int Ndy + l(x)$ and solve like above.